TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 18/Deuteronomy 18.15.md

 ---

-Jehovah thy God will raise up unto thee a prophet from the midst of thee, of thy brethren, like unto me; unto him ye shall hearken;
+Yahweh your God will raise up to you a prophet from the midst of you, of your brothers, like me.
+You shall listen to him.